wangwenx190/framelesshelper/README.md

 # FramelessHelper 2.x

+## Highlights compared to 2.1 (TODO list)

+- Common: Added cross-platform customizable system menu for both Qt Widgets and Qt Quick.
+Also supports both light and dark theme.
+- Common: More configurable options from environment variables and settings file.
+- Common: Migrate to categorized logging output.
+- Examples: Added QtWebEngine based demo projects for both Qt Widgets and Qt Quick.

 ## Highlights compared to 2.0

 - Windows: Added support for the snap layout feature introduced in Windows 11.
-- Quick: Restored some 1.x interfaces which may be convenient for Qt Quick users.
-- Examples: Added QtWebEngine based demo projects for both Qt Widgets and Qt Quick.
-- Common: Added cross-platform customizable system menu for both Qt Widgets and Qt Quick.
-Also supports both light and dark theme.
+- Widgets: Redesigned the public interface, the use of FramelessHelper is now more elegant.
+- Quick: Redesigned the public interface, the use of FramelessHelper is now more elegant.
+- Common: Redesigned the standard title bar interface, it's now possible to customize it from outside.
+Previously there's no standard title bar in the widgets module, now it's added and exported.
 - Misc: Removed bundled Qt internal classes that are licensed under Commercial/GPL/LGPL.
 This library is now pure MIT licensed.
-- Misc: Migrate to categorized logging output.
-- Misc: Bug fixes and internal refactorings, improved stability on all supported platforms.
+- Bug fixes and internal refactorings.

 ## Highlights compared to 1.x